Establishment and Mandate

 The Governor has broad powers of oversight over the work of the Commission and may give to the Commission directions as to the policy to be followed in the exercise and performance of its functions.
 To date, the Governor has not issued any such directions.

-The Commission may, after consultation with the Director of Public Prosecutions, issue guidelines setting out:
+The Commission may issue guidelines setting out:

 Governance and Structure